kyrylomyr/ResxTranslationTool/README.md

 ## Releases

-Download ResX Translation Tool 1.1.
+Download the latest version: [ResX Translation Tool 1.1](https://github.com/kirmir/ResxTranslationTool/releases/tag/v.1.1).

+## Documentation

+You can find all information about the tool, when and how to use it, in the [project's wiki](https://github.com/kirmir/ResxTranslationTool/wiki).